mck-/Open-VRP/README.md

 An example output of Solomon's VRPTW 100-customers benchmark test-case, solved with Tabu Search.

 ![alt Optimal solution](https://github.com/mck-/Open-VRP/blob/master/plots/solomon100-optimal.png?raw=true "Optimal solution")

-Currently, the output is in the REPL, except for the plot.
-Log stats is **wip**.

 ## TODO